Puget Sound Nearshore Habitat Conservation Calculator

 The calculator determines changes in habitat value in a common currency that represents habitat impacts as debits, and habitat improvements as credits.
 Developers can then offset debits with an equivalent number of credits, avoiding further net loss of nearshore habitat.
 Credits may come from improvements undertaken as part of the same project or from improvements in other areas in the Puget Sound region.

-- Map Resources for the Conservation Calculator: Natal estuaries & pocket beaches
+- Map Resources for the Nearshore Calculator: Natal estuaries & pocket beaches

 - Frequently Asked Questions